 Important things to know as you are writing these documents include:

 In North America, a CV refers to lengthy document intended for academic work search.
 It is like a resume, with a very academic focus.
 Occasionally an undergraduate student may need a CV for a graduate/professional school application.
 See our Further Education section!

 This is a business letter even though it's personal.
 See our application samples.
 A typical outline is:

 Standard Letter Heading

 References do not belong on a resume unless a job advertisement specifically asks for it.
 You don't want the people who are your references to get a million phone calls!

+Your online reputation is just as important as your resume.
 Most of us have an online presence these days!
 Ensure yours is intentionally professional by Branding Yourself Online [PDF].
 See our sample LinkedIn profile to get yours started!

 Book an appointment with one of our peer coaches or career advising staff who can help you improve your resumes, cover letters and LinkedIn profile.